 - 60 credits must be outside of business disciplines

-The College of Business has a six-credit international experience requirement to help students develop the skills to succeed in the global marketplace.
+Unlike online marketing degree programs at other institutions, the Carson College of Business has a six-credit international experience requirement to help students develop the skills to succeed in the global marketplace.
 A variety of options exists to fulfill this requirement, including study abroad, international internships, and approved coursework.
-You will work with your Global Campus academic advisor to determine the best option to fulfill this requirement.

 Note: Students who have already completed a business degree through WSU may not return to complete a second business major.